JaysonPye/Journal/2024/November.md

 ### 11/6

 - Troubleshooted Surveys in order to create admin views for create/edit actions, they were previously added but seemed to be incomplete/completely non functional.

+### 11/9

+- Continued efforts to improve at front end coding speed and knowledge.
+- Grid examples completed and subsequent odin project learning materials studied.
+- Worked on larger odin project for intermediate grids.